Yellow-haired Muppet Karli helps 'Sesame Street' tackle addiction

 Never a show to shy from tough subjects, "Sesame Street" is tackling America's opioid epidemic head on, revealing that Karli, the little green Muppet with yellow hair, was in foster care because her mother suffered from addiction.

-When the children's show returns for its 50th season, Karli will explain that her mom "was away for a while because she had a grown-up problem."
+Karli will explain on "Sesame Street in Communities" that her mom "was away for a while because she had a grown-up problem."

 "How they're impacted by addiction is often something that we don't hear about or, more importantly, don't hear [in] a children's voice or perspective," said Jeanette Betancourt, senior vice president for U.S. social impact at Sesame Workshop, the nonprofit organization behind "Sesame Street."